groskwik/Roark-HP71B/README.md

 ```bas
          COPY "ROARK:HDRIVE1"
 ```
-8. You can also copy the file from EMU71 to a regular windows text file with the following program:
+8. You can also copy the file from EMU71 to a regular windows text file with the following program (see writedat file):
 ```bas
 10 ENDLINE CHR$(13)&CHR$(10)
 20 PRINTER IS :DOSLINK